My Honest Self Publishing Launchpad Review

 A focus on building your list.
 Everything Mark does revolves around his email list.
-This is smart and something a lot of traditionally published find tricky to build because they are several steps removed from their readers (publishers can get in the way!).
+This is smart and something a lot of traditionally published authors find tricky because they are several steps removed from their readers (publishers can get in the way!).

 Community.
-The Facebook Group has over 25,000 members at the time of this update.
+The public Facebook Group has over 25,000 members at the time of this update.
 There is also a private Facebook Group for members.
 These give you a chance to ask questions, get ideas, share ideas, ask for advice, get support, provide encouragement and interact with other writers who “get” you.

 In-depth information.
 The course is packed with information.
 I'm not sure what else to say about that.

 Packaged well.
-It’s hosted on the Teachable platform which is easy to navigate and familiar to many.
+The course platform is easy to navigate and familiar to many.

 Lifetime enrollment.
 You’ll have access to current and future updates of the course.
 It's so nice not to be charged annually.